Ypertex/blog/content/articles/innovation-in-transformation/index.md

 ## Innovation vs. Transformation?

-Switching from organisms like caterpillars/butterflies to organizations---let's take a look at the media industry:
+Switching from organisms like caterpillars/butterflies to organizations—let's take a look at the media industry:

 Traditional media outlets always kept an eye on (mostly technological) developments to improve their business.
 Being innovative was considered important, if only for reasons of reputation.
 Some even went so far to create innovation departments to foster and coordinate these efforts throughout their organizations.
 Yet for the longest time, innovations affected single parts of their business and rarely disrupted it in its entirety.

 Then came the moment when new technologies opened the door for a new breed of actors to propose new offers in new ways and new quantities.
-I'm referring to streaming services challenging traditional broadcasters. *Now* we're talking disruption---and if you're one of the established actors, you have a lot of "new" all at once to deal with.
+I'm referring to streaming services challenging traditional broadcasters. *Now* we're talking disruption—and if you're one of the established actors, you have a lot of "new" all at once to deal with.

 So, to stay in the game and keep being relevant to your audience, traditional media are left with one option: to transform their organizations, quasi from caterpillar to butterfly.
-It means making many fundamental changes on many levels---like strategy, culture, leadership, collaboration, workflows and technology just to name a few.
-All in short time, all at the same time.
+It means making many fundamental changes on many levels—like strategy, culture, leadership, collaboration, workflows, and technology, just to name a few.
+All in a short time, all at the same time.
 Changes to organizations that are up to a century old and consequently pretty set in their ways.

 Whoa.
 You can imagine that such transformations absorb a lot of an organization's attention and energy.